Oxford City F.C.: History

-City's cup success continued in 2018–19, when they reached the First Round proper of the FA Cup for the second consecutive season.
-After a 3–3 draw away to League 2 Tranmere Rovers, the club were knocked out in the replay in front of the BT Sport TV cameras at Marsh Lane.
+City's cup success continued in 2018–19 when they reached the first round proper of the FA Cup for the second consecutive season.
+After a 3–3 draw away to League Two Tranmere Rovers, the club were knocked out in the replay in front of the BT Sport TV cameras at Marsh Lane.
 The Hoops also retained the Oxfordshire Senior Cup, coming from 3–1 down to defeat Banbury United 4–3 in a thrilling final.
-The 2020–21 season saw them knock out another league team from the FA Cup, Northampton.
+The 2020–21 season saw them knock out another League team from the FA Cup, Northampton Town.

-In October 2019 Mark Jones left his role as manager by 'mutual consent', just 48 hours after guiding the team into the FA Cup first round for the third year in succession.
+In October 2019, Mark Jones left his role as manager by 'mutual consent', just 48 hours after guiding the team into the FA Cup first round for the third year in succession.
 Former players Justin Merritt and Andy Ballard took over as the interim management team.
 City are an FA Charter Standard Community Club and field more than 37 teams, with sides for men, women, boys and girls.

-Ground
+On 14 May 2023, Oxford City were promoted to the National League for the 2023–24 season after beating Worthing 2–0 in the play-off semi-final and St. Albans City 4–0 at home in the National League South promotion play-off final to play in the fifth tier of English football for the first time in their history.
+In their first season at this level, however, they were relegated back to the sixth tier with five games to play.

+Grounds

-Oxford City play their home games at Marsh Lane, Marston, Oxford, Oxfordshire, OX3 0NQ.
+Since 1993, Oxford City have played their home games at Marsh Lane, Marston, Oxford, Oxfordshire, OX3 0NQ.
+The original ground was the Whitehouse Ground, on the northern side of White House Road in southern Oxford (51.7438°N 1.2578°W), which was used from 1900 to 1988; and Cutteslowe Park (51.7911°N 1.2631°W), from 1990 to 1993.